-This division did not last nearly as long as the earlier one in China’s history, following the fall of the Han dynasty, however, and by 969 China was largely reunified under the Song dynasty.
+This period of division did not last nearly as long as the earlier one in China’s history, following the fall of the Han dynasty.
+By 969 China was largely reunified under the Song dynasty.

-The Song dynasty (or “Southern Song” dynasty, as it was thereafter called) has been left with by far the richest and most populous part of the country, however, and here the past century has seen unprecedented economic growth and population expansion.
+The centuries of Song dynasty rule have seen unprecedented economic growth and population expansion for China.
 A revolution in farming, based largely on wet-rice cultivation, has greatly increased crop yields, and has been accompanied by dramatic commercial and industrial expansion, both within China itself and throughout South East Asia.
 This has been the great age of Chinese technological innovation, with printing, gunpowder, shipbuilding techniques, the compass, paper money and porcelain all either appearing for the first time or seeing great advances.

-In their internal policies, the Song emperors have expanded the examination system as a means of recruiting officials, and China is now administered by a class of professional scholar-officials.
+In their internal policies, the Song emperors have expanded the examination system as a means of recruiting officials, and China is now administered largely by a class of professional scholar-officials.
 This class now professes a reformed Confucianism which modern scholars label “Neo-Confucianism”.
 This has borrowed elements from Buddhism and Taoism to provide a more emotionally satisfying form of the ancient ideology.
 It will be the dominant belief-system of China’s ruling class up to the 20th century.

 The past few centuries have been ones of great upheaval in Chinese history.
 The Mongols from central Asia conquered northern China in the 1230s, annexing it to their empire which stretched as far west as the Middle East and (within a few years) Russia.
 Southern China fell to them in the 1270s.
 The Mongol emperor, Kublai Khan (reigned 1260-94), presented himself as a legitimate Chinese ruler, of the Yuan dynasty, and maintained the traditional Chinese bureaucracy, though with Mongols in the topmost positions.

 After Kublai Khan, the Mongols weakened and their vast empire fragmented into separate states.
 Yuan dynasty China was one of these.
 From the 1330s, an increasing number of rebellions culminated in the expulsion of the Mongols from China.
-A native Chinese dynasty, the Ming, was installed on the throne.
+Native Chinese rulers of the Ming dynasty were installed on the throne.

-The Ming have restored the Confucian bureaucracy, along with the examination system, to its predominant position in the state.
+The Ming emperors have restored the Confucian bureaucracy, along with the examination system, to its predominant position in the state.
 In the early 15th century they briefly sent out a number of major naval expeditions to South East Asia and beyond, reaching as far as Africa.
-In Inner Asia, the Mongols remain a dangerous threat to China, and the Ming government has completely refurbished the Great Wall – one of the greatest feats of engineering in world history.
+In Inner Asia, however, the Mongols remain a dangerous threat to China, and the Ming have completely rebuilt the Great Wall – one of the greatest feats of engineering in world history.

 Internally, the country is largely tranquil, and the economy and population is expanding strongly.

 The Ming dynasty presided over a reasonably tranquil period in Chinese history.
 However, the Ming emperors, for the most part nonentities, fell increasingly under the control of eunuch factions at court.
 These factions were frequently in bitter conflict with the scholar-officials of the imperial bureaucracy.
 The turbulence of life at the centre meant that some deep-seated problems in the administration of the Ming empire were not addressed properly.

 In the 16th century the Ming dynasty showed the classic symptoms of dynastic decline, repeated at regular intervals throughout China’s history: corrupt and ineffective administration in the provinces, famine and floods inadequately dealt with, peasant revolt and invasion from across the frontiers.

-One such group of invaders are a people from the northern steppes who, having developed a Chinese-style state in Manchuria (hence the name by which they are known to history, the Manchus), have taken advantage of rising chaos in China to march on the capital and seize the throne (1644).
+One group of invaders are a people from the northern steppes who, having developed a Chinese-style state in Manchuria (hence the name by which they are known to history, the Manchus), have taken advantage of rising chaos in China to march on the capital and seize the throne (1644).
 They have thus established a new dynasty, the Qing (“brilliant”), and, under their regent, Dorgon, are now in the process of pacifying the entire country.
 After initial struggles a final, glorious phase in China’s imperial history will begin.

 The Qing (Manchu) dynasty has ruled China for the past 150 years, though it was not until 1680 that the country was fully in their hands.
 Although of foreign origin, the Qing have established an orthodox Confucian state, complete with bureaucracy, examination system, and law code.
 However, Manchu officials serve alongside Chinese in all the topmost posts, and the Chinese male population are required to wear their hair in a queue as a sign of their subjection.

 In one of the most remarkable succession of rulers in all world history, China has been governed for more than a century by just three very able rulers, the Kangxi emperor (1667-1722), the Yongzheng emperor (1722-35) and the Qianlong emperor (1736-95).
-These emperors have pushed out the frontiers of the empire to include vast areas of central Asia, never previously under Chinese rule.
+These emperors have pushed out the frontiers of the Qing empire to include vast areas of central Asia, never previously under Chinese rule.
 They have centralized power, ensured high standards of administration, and presided over a prolonged period of peace.
 Due largely to this peace, but also to new crops introduced from America (maize, sweet potatoes, peanuts), migration to hitherto under-developed areas and the bringing of much new land into cultivation, and productivity gains in Chinese farming methods, the 18th century has seen a doubling of the population.
 From 150 millions in the late 17th century it has grown to 300 millions.
 Commerce has expanded considerably, especially long-distance trade within the empire, and industries such as porcelain, steel and textiles have flourished.

 China in the period of the later Qing dynasty was by now showing signs of strain.
-Despite the expansion of food production in China, by the end of the 18th century there were clear signs that it was not able to keep pace with the continuing rise in population.
+Despite the expansion of food production in China, by the end of the 18th century there were clear indications that it was not able to keep pace with the continuing rise in population.
 Each acre was having to feed more people, and standards of living – especially amongst already-poor peasants – were slipping.
-These adverse trends manifested themselves in the age-old Chinese fashion, rural disorder and banditry leading to full-scale peasant uprisings.
+These adverse trends manifested themselves in a fashion repeated throughout the history of China: rural disorder and banditry leading to full-scale peasant uprisings.
 Such uprisings began to break out in the late 18th and early 19th centuries.
-The White Lotus rebellion took the Chinese army several years to bring under control (1796-1804).
+The White Lotus rebellion took the Qing government several years to bring under control (1796-1804).
 However, at this date these episodes were comparatively local affairs.

-At the same time, the Chinese government was getting increasingly concerned with the rise in opium smuggling into the country, and the spreading addiction to the drug at all levels of society.
-Opium was being brought to China by British merchants in ever-larger quantities, both because the Chinese government placed severe restrictions of legitimate trade and because the Chinese economy was so self-sufficient that it had little need for the kind of goods British merchants had to offer.
-Such was the scale of the problem that by 1837 the Chinese government was concluding that the Opium trade had to be stamped out once and for all.
+At the same time, the Qing government was getting increasingly concerned with the rise in opium smuggling into the country, and the spreading addiction to the drug at all levels of society.
+Opium was being brought to China by British merchants in ever-larger quantities, both because the Chinese government placed severe restrictions of legitimate trade and because China’s economy was so self-sufficient that it had little need for the kind of goods British merchants had to offer.
+Such was the scale of the problem that by 1837 the senior Qing dynasty ministers were concluding that the Opium trade had to be stamped out once and for all.

 The history of imperial China has now entered its final phase.
 Tensions over trade between China and Britain, particularly over the role of British merchants in bringing illegal opium into the country, led to the outbreak of the first Opium War (1839-42).
 In this, the superiority of Western forces over Chinese told, and the treaty which ended it was the first of several “unequal treaties” China would be forced to sign, favorable to foreign interests.
-The most enduring result of this one was the establishment of Hong Kong as a British base.
+The most enduring result of this one was the establishment of Hong Kong as an outpost of the British empire.

-Continuing population growth and spreading poverty led to the outbreak of the most destructive uprising in China’s history (and in world history as well).
+Continuing population growth and spreading poverty within the Chinese empire led to the outbreak of the most destructive uprising in China’s history (and in world history as well).
 This was the Taiping rebellion, which began in 1850, and was aimed at driving the Qing dynasty from China.
 Within a couple of years, the Qing government had lost control over a large part of southern and central China.
 Then, with the rebels undefeated and another major revolt breaking out further north, China found herself at war with Britain (and now France) again (1858-60).
 This led to the emperor’s Summer Palace in Beijing being burnt down – and of course, to another “unequal treaty”.
-More rebellions broke out in various provinces, and rebel forces roamed, apparently at will, through the length and breadth of China.
+More rebellions broke out in various provinces of the empire, and rebel forces roamed, apparently at will, through the length and breadth of China.
 The Qing dynasty found itself facing challenges on all sides, not least because the Chinese people were increasingly thinking of the Qing, who had originally come from outside China, as part of the problem.

-In 1894-5, a war with Japan ended in humiliating defeat for China.
+In 1894-5, a war with Japan ended in humiliating defeat for the China.
 Japan gained Taiwan and other territories, and other foreign powers joined in a free-for-all at China’s expense: they demanded (and got) more ports along the coast of China and claimed wide “spheres of influence” around them.
 The complete dismemberment of the Chinese empire was only averted by rivarlies between the great powers of the day.

 These developments undermined support for the Qing dynasty, now widely seen as puppets of the foreign powers, and they deepened the already bitter hatred of foreigners within China.
 The last years of the 19th century saw the rise of a particularly violent anti-foreign movement known as the Boxers, and many Western missionaries were killed.
 The Qing court seemed to endorse the movement, and the foreign community in Beijing came under threat from Boxer groups.
 The Western powers sent an international force to protect their compatriots, which sacked Beijing (1901).
 The foreign governments then demanded a huge indemnity from China.